 There is an Irish tradition for naming your children.
 The first son is named after his paternal grandfather; the first daughter after her maternal grandmother.
 The second son would be named after his maternal grandfather; the second daughter after her paternal grandmother.
 Other sons would be named after uncles and daughters would be named after aunts.

-Given this method and the fact that we know the elder Andrew's father was named William, we can assume that Andrew had another son, named Walter after his paternal grandfather.
+Given this method and the fact that we know the elder Andrew's father was named William, we can assume that Andrew had another son, named William after his paternal grandfather.
 Though we can make this assumption, we have no proof that it was so.